pydanny/pydanny-event-notes/DjangoCon2011/cache.rst

     * try a post_save signal to separate concerns.
 Hrm...
     * Using signals can make cache invalidation hard
+    * They have to do model.save() magic to make their system
+    * QUESTIONS: Aren't they losing that separation?
+Why not a save() override instead of signals?
+Wouldn't it be less engineering to just put it all in the save()?

+        * The answer is that they are breaking principals
+        * Not a clear answer on what they are getting out of post_save stuff then

 .. sourcecode:: python